dlguswo333/old.dlguswo333.github.io/_posts/2023-03-31-what-i-dont-like-in-react.md

 ## `useRef`
 Use `useRef` to save `didMouseLeave`.
-But be aware that `ref` change does not incur re-render.
+But be aware that `ref` changes do not incur re-render.

 >When you change the ref.current property, React does not re-render your component.
 React is not aware of when you change it because a ref is a plain JavaScript object.<br>
 ><https://react.dev/reference/react/useRef#caveats>